 MicroProfile OpenTracing project leverages MicroProfile Config specification to provide a consistent means for all supported configuration options.
 It means that vendor implementations must also be compliant with the Config specification.

 All configuration keys supported by this project start with mp.opentracing.
+Refer to the Config specification for precedence of config sources and replacement of illegal characters such as . and - to when using environmental variables.

 4.1.
 Configuration items